The Garden Grazer

 Home » Recipes » Soup

-Celebrate spring with this light and fresh vegan Spring Vegetable Minestrone Soup recipe!
-Featuring seasonal produce, white beans, and fresh dill in a flavorful miso-enhanced broth.
-(Gluten-free, oil-free.)
+Celebrate the season with this light and refreshing Spring Minestrone Soup recipe!
+It features tender seasonal produce, white beans, and fresh dill in a savory miso-enhanced broth that's bright and satisfying.
+(Vegan, gluten-free, oil-free.)

 Ingredients for Spring Minestrone

-• Leeks: You will need two leeks for this recipe, using the white and pale-green parts only.
-Always be sure to rinse your leeks well to remove the grit and soil that is often trapped inside.
+• Leeks: You'll need two leeks for this recipe, using the white and pale-green parts only.
+Always be sure to rinse your leeks really well to remove the grit and soil that's often trapped inside.
 (If you can't find leeks, substitute with onion, green onion, or shallot since the taste is similar.)

-• Red potatoes: This variety of potato holds up well during boiling and simmering.
-Potatoes are also a good source of vitamin C, B6, and carotenoid phytonutrients like beta-carotene.
-I try to purchase organic potatoes when available, and then leave the skin on to retain the most nutrients.
+• Red potatoes: Either regular or baby potatoes work great.
+I try to purchase organic potatoes whenever available, then leave the skins on to retain the most nutrients.

 • Asparagus: Peak asparagus season typically runs from April through May in the spring.
-So this is when the nutrients and flavor are usually highest, and the cost is lowest.
+So this is typically when nutrients and flavor are highest, and cost is lowest.
 Asparagus is rich in vitamin K, folate, vitamin C, and vitamin A. It also includes health-promoting antioxidants like beta-carotene, lutein, and zeaxanthin.
+We'll use a one pound bunch asparagus, or about 2-3 cups chopped.

 • Vegetable broth: Be sure to use low sodium broth if desired.